-Most camping staples are available at Walmart and Kmart.
+Most camping staples are available at Walmart.
 And if you plan ahead, you can buy these items (better quality and prices too) from Amazon.
 Here are a few of our suggested Kauai camping essentials:

 - Tent ($55 – $270): Budget Coleman tent, inexpensive but good quality ALPS Mountaineering tent, or high-end Mountain Hardwear tent.

 - Sleeping Pad ($40-80/each): Basic camping mat or a mid-range Thermarest camping mat.

 - Blanket ($20): Cheap multi-use and stylish blanket.

 - 2 Camping Chairs ($30): It is better to buy camping chairs in Kauai unless you invest in compact camping chairs such as these amazing Helinox chairs.

 - Camp stove + butane ($45): MSR Pocket Rocket is the most portable stove, just buy Isopropyl fuel in Kauai.